pippianders/CyberArk-RESTAPI/README.md

 All available requests in CyberArk Privileged Account Security Web Services

-**Last Updated Version:** v13.0

 # THIS IS UNOFFICIAL DOCUMENTATION

-## New Features & Additions

-*   Removed all v1 API endpoints
-*   Added known undocumented API endpoints
-*   Updated Environment template for easier use
-*   PKI & PKIPN Authentication

 Happy automating!